 - Let them participate in activities such as grocery shopping.

 - Let them participate in some way in scheduling the bills.

 - Do activities that encourage budgeting like play banker or create a fake budget for them.

 - Give them a budget to stay in when they go shopping.

 There are many reasons kids need to learn these skills.
 Once they leave for college they are going to have things to figure out.
 Actually even before they go.
 They are going to have to figure out how they are going to pay for college.
+Not only college but also spendings like their housing rent and other miscellaneous expenses.
+All the more reason why they should learn some wealth management strategies before they hatch out of the nest.
 Not all students will have enough money to cover their college education.
 In fact that the number of kids who will leave school without student loans is very low.
 We are not one of the lucky ones.
 Tyler will have to figure out how to come up with whatever amount he doesn’t get from financial aid.
 He will have to try to get scholarships or student loans.
 He may even have to get a job like his sister has done.
 Because outside of his tuition there will be other things outside of that he will have to cover.
 He will need food, toiletries, and so much more.
 We will be able to help him out some but not much.
 Especially since his sister will still be in school when she goes back.
 Then we have to take care of ourselves as well.
 Financial planning will be absolutely necessary.